jaimetcf/vuttr/README.md

 The database is hosted on a cloud cluster in the [Atlas Cloud Database](https://www.mongodb.com/cloud/atlas).

 ### How to install the app
-The App is deployed on firebase (frontend) and Heroku (backend), and hence you don't need to install at all.
+The App is deployed on firebase (frontend) and Heroku (backend), and hence you don't need to install it at all.
 Just type https://vuttr-b86f1.web.app/user on your browser and you're ready to go.

 Nevertheless, if you want to download the code, run it on your machine, or use it as a starting point for another app, just: